sjaramillo-yx/YX_Camera/aws_scripts/README.md

 - `appsync.yaml` – defines the AppSync API, DynamoDB data source, resolvers, and functions.
 - `bootstrap-user.yaml` – creates the bootstrap IAM user, managed policy (loaded from `FullBootstrap.json` uploaded to S3), and access key.

+Everything done by the original shell scripts is represented in these templates; the only manual prerequisites are uploading your `FullBootstrap.json` policy document to S3 (for `bootstrap-user.yaml` to include) and supplying environment-specific parameter values when you deploy each stack.

 Deploy the stacks with `aws cloudformation deploy --template-file <file> --stack-name <name> --capabilities CAPABILITY_NAMED_IAM` and the parameters that match your environment (table name, bucket name, etc.).

 ## IoT Core provisioning